Meadow Crest Playground in Renton

 Amazing sensory playgrounds, free and open to the public

 For kids on the autism spectrum or with other disabilities, a trip to the neighborhood playground can be overwhelming, socially confusing and even unsafe.
 That’s why changes afoot in playground design are so welcome.
-Modern playground design is pivoting towards meeting the needs of all children, and this has spawned new places, usually referred to as "inclusive" or "sensory" playgrounds.
+Modern playground design is pivoting towards meeting the needs of all children, and this has spawned great play places, usually referred to as "inclusive" or "sensory" playgrounds.

 What makes a play space a "sensory playground"?
 In short, it’s an inclusive place for kids to play.
 The space may be fully accessible for kids who use wheelchairs and fenced off to contain kids who could wander or bolt.
 These playgrounds typically offer sensory options for kids who seek them, such as wind chimes, sand to dig in, nubby surfaces, mazes to explore, mirrors, kaleidoscopes or bouncy swings.